Ed-Fi-Alliance-OSS/Ed-Fi-ODS-Docker/README.md

 The repository also includes setup (e.g. [sandbox-env-up.ps1](sandbox-env-up.ps1)) and teardown (e.g. [sandbox-env-clean.ps1](sandbox-env-clean.ps1)) PowerShell scripts that you can refer to see how to use these compose files.

 ### Exposed Ports
 The compose files expose the databases outside of the docker network.
-To disable this modify the compose file by removing the ports key out of the compose file for the database.
+To disable this, modify the compose file by removing the `ports` key for the databases.
 For example:
 ```
 db:
     build: